den-materials/php-intro/README.md

 <?php endforeach ?>
 ```

-This works for associative arrays:
+This works for associative arrays too:

 ```php
 <?php